Phoenix-ComputerCraft/issues/README.md

-# issues
+# Phoenix Issues
 Public issue tracker for Phoenix software.
+If you run into a bug or error in Phoenix, report it here.